configcat/docs/website/docs/advanced/config-v2-migration-guide.md

 ## What is Config V2?

 Config V2 is the next generation of ConfigCat.
 It comes with a new dashboard, API, SDKs, and features.
 It's not backward compatible with Config V1.
-Read more about the new features in the [Config V2 Overview](TODO).
+Read more about the new features in the [Config V2 Overview].

 ## A few things to consider before migration